 Both vaccinated and unvaccinated students and staff with no known exposure to COVID-19 but with new onset COVID-19 symptoms, such as headache or runny nose, should be sent home to self-isolate and are encouraged to test.
-If the student or staff member provides proof of a negative PCR test result (or two rapid antigen test results taken 24-48 hours apart), they may return to school before the full 5 days of isolation.
-If they decide not to test, they must isolate for the full 5 days.
+Students or staff members must be feverfree without fever reducing medication for 24 hours and have improving symptoms before returning to school.

-Symptomatic staff and students who have not provided evidence of COVID-19 vaccination are encouraged to get tested for COVID-19 with a PCR test (or two rapid antigen tests taken 24-48 hours apart) and should remain in isolation until the results are available.
+Symptomatic staff and students who have not provided evidence of COVID-19 vaccination are encouraged to get tested for COVID-19 with a PCR test (or two rapid antigen tests taken 24- 48 hours apart) and should remain in isolation until the results are available.
 A negative test result will discontinue the isolation and the student or staff member may be allowed to return to school provided that the symptoms do not interfere with the ability to work or learn at school.
-If a person has had a known exposure to COVID-19, quarantine or participation in Test to Stay is required and it is recommended the person be tested five days after exposure.